Willie Jones (third baseman)

-Willie Edward Jones (August 16, 1925 – October 18, 1983), nicknamed "Puddin' Head", was a professional baseball third baseman who played in Major League Baseball (MLB) for the Philadelphia Phillies (1947–1959), Cleveland Indians (1959), and Cincinnati Reds (1959–1961).
+Willie Edward Jones (August 16, 1925 – October 18, 1983), nicknamed "Puddin' Head", was an American professional baseball third baseman who played in Major League Baseball (MLB) for the Philadelphia Phillies (1947–1959), Cleveland Indians (1959), and Cincinnati Reds (1959–1961).
 He batted and threw right-handed.

 In a 15-season career, Jones was a .258 hitter with 190 home runs and 812 runs batted in (RBI) in 1,691 games played.
 Defensively, he recorded a .963 fielding percentage.

 Early life

-Born in Dillon, South Carolina, Jones grew up in and listed Laurel Hill, North Carolina, as his home.
+Jones was born on August 16, 1925, in Dillon, South Carolina.
+Jones, his brother and sister grew up and lived in the small farm and mill community of Laurel Hill, North Carolina.
+His father, W. H. Jones, was a master mechanic.
+Jones attended Laurel Hill High School.
+He also played American Legion baseball during the summers in Bennettsville, South Carolina.
 Jones went on to serve his country in the United States Navy during World War II.